 In 2010, President Obama removed Bristol Bay from the offshore oil and gas leasing program, but there is no permanent protection in place.

 In the 1980s, large, offshore tracts of Bristol Bay were leased for oil and gas extraction, but after the Exxon Valdez spill in Prince William Sound, Congress placed the region under a drilling moratorium and, in 1995, spent $100 million to buy back the leases.

-This moratorium was lifted on June 29, 2007, when former Secretary of the Interior Dirk Kempthorne approved the Minerals Management Service’s current 5-Year Program for Outer Continental Shelf Oil and Gas Leasing.
+This moratorium was lifted on June 29, 2007, when then-Secretary of the Interior Dirk Kempthorne approved the Minerals Management Service's 5-Year Program for Outer Continental Shelf Oil and Gas Leasing.
 The Program included planned lease sales in Bristol Bay, the Gulf of Mexico, the Mid-Atlantic, and the Beaufort and Chukchi seas.
-The Bristol Bay lease sale was tentatively planned for 2011 in a 5.6 million-acre area off the Alaska Peninsula.

 Seismic exploration, contaminated discharges, infrastructure construction, and increased vessel traffic all pose grave risks to the region's fish, marine mammals, seabirds, and waterfowl.
 Moreover, with the Bay's high winds, powerful seas, variable ice, and cold temperatures, federal agencies predict that drilling in Bristol Bay would result in at least one major oil spill of more than 1,000 barrels, in addition to numerous smaller spills.
 Yet there is presently no feasible method for oil spill clean-up in rough seas or ice-laden waters.